cakephp/docs/en/core-utility-libraries/app.rst

 .. note::

-    The geshi file must be a lower-case file name as Cake will not find it otherwise.
+    The geshi file must be a lower-case file name as CakePHP will not find it otherwise.

 To load **app/Vendor/flickr/flickr.php**::